sugyan/atrium/atrium-cli/README.md

 ## sub commands

 ```
-Create a new record (post, repost, block)
+Create a new record (post, repost, like, block)

 Usage: atrium-cli create-record <COMMAND>

 Commands:
   post    Create a post
   repost  Create a repost
+  like    Like a record
   block   Block an actor
   help    Print this message or the help of the given subcommand(s)